Creating and Running a Laravel Project in ServBay

 20

-Save the file, then visit https://servbay-laravel-test.local
+After saving the file, visit https://servbay-laravel-test.local

-again.
+.
 You should now see Hello ServBay!

 in your browser.